-> The first is the reason why it’s important to see the Latin botanical name on your bottle.
-Some plants have more than one variety, so seeing the Latin name also means you can be assured as to what exactly is in the bottle.
+The first is the reason why it’s important to see the Latin botanical name on your bottle.
+Some plants have more than one variety.
+Therefore the Latin name means you can be assured as to what exactly is in the bottle.

-> And what about the last bit of the definition, ‘volatile’?
+And what about the last bit of the definition, ‘volatile’?
 This means that all essential oils evaporate.
 That’s why when we recommend a blend you will see a different number of drops for individual essential oils – they all have different volatile rates!

 I hope that that has given you an insight into what essential oils are.
 The plant kingdom gives us so much, how fortunate we are to have such an amazing variety of essential oils to use to support our health and wellbeing!